 This turned out really good and be sure to pick really good salmon fillets.
 The vegetables can vary according to your taste and you can use different sauces and rubs on the fish.
 Either way, cooking it in a bag like this seals in a lot of the moisture and the fish won’t taste dry.

-300 gms salmon fillet
+- 300 gms salmon fillet

-125 gms butter (melted)
+- 125 gms butter melted

-4 cloves garlic (chopped finely)
+- 4 cloves garlic chopped finely

-4 cherry tomatoes (halved)
+- 4 cherry tomatoes halved

-4 lemon slices
+- 4 lemon slices

-gently, when all butter has melted, mix in
+- Preheat your oven to 180C.
+Melt the butter gently, when all butter has melted, mix in the garlic and parsley.

-sheet of tin foil.
-Place the baking sheet on top
+- Take a long sheet of baking paper and a longsheet of tin foil.
+Place the baking sheet on top of the tin foil.

-3. Fold in half together.
+- Fold in half together.

-4. Open it back, on one half, place some broccoli and the halved cherry tomatoes.
+- Open it back, on one half, place some broccoli and the halved cherry tomatoes.

-5. Sprinkle salt, pepper and some of that garlic butter.
+- Sprinkle salt, pepper and some of that garlic butter.
 Toss.

-6. Pat dry your salmon filet with kitchen paper.
+- Pat dry your salmon filet with kitchen paper.
 Check if they're any bones left on the sides, remove it if you find them.
 Place the salmon filet on top.
 Spoon over the garlic butter generously covering the surface.
 Place lemon slices over the fillet.

-7. Fold the foil over and seal all the sides, making sure it's roomy on a the sides.
+- Fold the foil over and seal all the sides, making sure it's roomy on a the sides.

-8. Place on a tray and bake in the hot oven for 12-15 mins.
+- Place on a tray and bake in the hot oven for 12-15 mins.

-9. To eat, pierce the foil in the middle and tear open the paper.
+- To eat, pierce the foil in the middle and tear open the paper.
 Eat as it is or transfer contents to plate.